Rainy Day Photography

-First up is my declaration, stay safe above all else.
-I do not advocate shooting out doors during thunderstorms.
+First up is my declaration, stay safe above all else!
+I do not advocate shooting outdoors during thunderstorms.
+Please heed, Carbon Fiber is a great conductor.

 Why would you want to go shoot while it is raining?
-Color Saturation, even lighting, and reflections to name three reasons.
-To have simple advice for this practice would be an understatement.
+Color Saturation, very even lighting, and awesome reflections to name the top three reasons.

-- I do not shoot in heavy driving down pours - you will simply loose the battle.
-I choose days when the rain is light drizzle or a passing rain cloud.
+- I do not shoot in heavy driving downpours - you will simply lose the battle.
+I choose days when the rain is light drizzle or a passing rain cloud that has dropped some moister.

-- Timing: Check your local weather forecast and try to time your trek with the gradually diminishing of the rain so as you get to your location you do not have too much to deal with.
+- Timing: Check your local weather forecast (use a phone app) and try to time your trek with the gradually diminishing of the rain so as you get to your location you do not have too much to deal with.

-- Dealing with rain: I almost always carry my camera on my tripod with the lens attached.
-But!
-I do this is in a way that reduces stress on the lens and camera.
-I have an arca swiss setup, anytime I carry my camera I rotate the camera and lens down @ about 40 degrees then carry the tripod and camera over my shoulder.
+- Dealing with rain: I always carry my camera on my tripod with the lens attached, If your camera is not weather sealed I suggest carrying your camera in a bag/backpack.
+I carry my camera out on the tripod with a bag over it to keep it dry until I get to the side with the camera and lens down @ about 40 degrees then carry the tripod and camera over my shoulder.
 I know I have a good carry when the lens touches my back as I walk.
-Now the big surprise...
-I place a plastic bag over the entire setup while I carry it.
-Does not matter how you carry - just have full protection from the onset.
-My method means everything is ready to go NO worries.
+I place a plastic bag over the entire setup while I carry.
+Does not matter how you carry - just have full rain protection from the onset.
+My method ensures everything is ready to go NO worries.

 - I carry two or three micro fiber towels that are large enough to cover the entire camera and lens combo.
 Once I am ready to shoot the micro towel goes around the camera and lens before I pull it from the plastic bag.
 My Micro Towels are 12 x 16 inches and give you several minutes to safely compose while it wicks away any moister from your trig.